Please check our list of frequently asked questions (FAQ) to see if you can find an answer to your question before contacting us on e-mail.

 We require a motivation letter if you are an applicant from outside EU/EEA and are applying to our MSc in Applied Ecology.

 Applicants from EU/EEA and the nordic countries do not have to upload a motivation letter.

 HINN does not offer any scholarships or other forms of financing for full degree students.

 We do not currently offer a Master programme in Sustainable Agriculture.
 From what we understand there are some old information on some external sites on the web that suggest we still have that programme - but that is not the case.

 You can find a list of our English taught programmes on our website.

-For applicants from outside EU/EEA you must be qualified by February 15th. - so if you graduate at an institution in e.g. Pakistan, Nepal or USA you will not be able to apply if you are graduting after February 15th.
+For applicants from outside EU/EEA you must be qualified by February 1st. - so if you graduate at an institution outside EU/EEA in the spring of 2021 you will not be able to apply for the 2021 admission.